rsksmart/devportal-1.0/WindowsInstall.md

 *MSYS2 setup will run start automatically, at the end of Ruby installer.*

-If it don't start automatically, at the end of Ruby installer, run `ridk install` to setup MSYS2 and development toolchain.
+If it doesn't start automatically, at the end of Ruby installer, run `ridk install` to setup MSYS2 and development toolchain.

 &nbsp;